blackshadev/Roadie/README.md

-Junction is a webserver which serves content via custom created webservices.
+Roadie is a webserver which serves content via custom created webservices.
-What set Junction appart is that not only all contect goes via these webservices but also these webservices are also created and extended via an Object Oriented manner.
+What set Roadie appart is that not only all contect goes via these webservices but also these webservices are also created and extended via an Object Oriented manner.

 ## Features
  - Creation of webservices with nodeJs in an Object Oriented pattern